Themes in contemporary development: civil society & social movements

 These will follow a group discussion format, with readings assigned to specific students for presentations.
 Presenters will be required to introduce the themes of the readings and to identify 4 questions for discussion, and to circulate a brief 1-page note to other seminar group members at least one day in advance of the meetings.
 Attendance is mandatory and school-wide rules preventing those without adequate attendance from taking the examinations will apply.

 Method of assessmentOne two hour written examination which will constitute 60% of the final mark, with the remaining 40% consisting of marks from an assessed essay.
 Each student will be expected to submit one essay of 4000 words.
-Resubmission of coursework regulations apply to this course.
+Resubmission of coursework regulations apply to this module.

 - Alvarez, S. et al eds, (2001) Cultures of Politics, Politics of Cultures.
 Westview Press